 - Assessment Partner, developed at McMaster University - MacPherson Institute, is an open-access generative AI tool that creates customized assessments for educators in post-secondary settings.

-- Antonio Bowen, J. & Edward Watson, C. (2024, April).
+This manifesto critically examines the unfolding integration of Generative AI (GenAI), chatbots, and algorithms into higher education, using a collective and thoughtful approach to navigate the future of teaching and learning. - Antonio Bowen, J. & Edward Watson, C. (2024, April).
 Teaching with AI: A Practical Guide to a New Era of Human Learning.
 John Hopkins University Press.

 How is AI revolutionizing learning and how can educators adapt to the shifting landscape?
 In this book, José Antonio Bowen and C. Edward Watson present research findings on the changes AI is evoking in educational and workplace settings, offering practical suggestions for utilizing AI in teaching and learning. - Buyserie, B. & Thurston, T.N.
 (Eds.)
 (2024).
 Teaching and generative AI: Pedagogical possibilities and productive tensions.
 Utah State University.